nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 31-Oct-2023

+I spent half of yesterday handling administrative tasks that needed attention, and stuff around the house too.
+As for coding, some key takeaways:

+- I stumbled upon Darek Banas on YouTube by searching for MAUI stuff and he has a rather long (but free) [.NET MAUI Tutorial Full Course](https://www.youtube.com/watch?v=FT5P5ZktzZI&ab_channel=DerekBanas) walking the viewer through lots of MAUI components, libarary usage, and behavior.
+TODO: Continue referencing this.
+- Navigation and routing in MAUI shouldn't be as hard as I've found it to be so far.
+After somem studying it, there are several ways to handle navigation under the hood, but it at least two cases it boils-down to web-like navigation concepts using Async libraries and URI-like addressing.
+TODO: Keep at it.
+- Deserializing JSON from an API.
+This was more challenging than I expected.
+Probably the biggest "whoopsie" moments are ones where I get confused while building model classes, and end up with a corrupt model tree of what I'm trying to deserialize.
+The next problem was finding acceptable `Type`s that the .NET library `System.Text.Json` could easily handle.
+In many cases I needed to use custom classes to handle what looked like `IDictionary` items or `Tuples`.
+- Implement `Nullable` Types when possible, adding `?` and the `[AllowNull]` attribute to classes where necessary.
+You cannot trust that API data will have values at all elements!

+Some better practices to use next time I have to work with deserializing JSON:

+1. Start by setting up Unit Tests and importing the expected JSON from a file.
+This will add clarity of what is going on, while speeding development.
+2. Look at the Root of the JSON object and just define a few simple items, run the test, resolve bugs.
+3. Repeat step 2 for the remaining necessary Root-bound element.
+4. Add child elements that don't have children, debugging along the way like in step 2.
+5. Create custom objects as needed.
+6. Move to the first grandchild element and repeat steps starting with 2, continuing until all _necessary_ elements are deserialized successfully and there are no crashes or issues.
+7. Implement what was designed in the Unit Test(s) in the real code.

 ## Saturday 28-Oct-2023

 Working through the MAUI Weather App again.
 There was a bug that kept crashing the app, and it was inconsistent.
 Here are my key takeaways: